elemental-unicorn/fweefwop-2021/README.md

 Flag: `WOWTHANKS`

-_Rant: This flag had me going down a deep rabbit hole looking up the secret message of the song about toxic relationships in the early 2000's then onto the rhythm count for the song - 11/2, 11/4, 4/4, 4/2, 4/4/4/2/4/4, etc...
+_Rant: This flag had me going down a rabbit hole; a deep, dark completely wrong rabbit hole looking up the secret message of the song about toxic relationships in the early 2000's then onto the rhythm count for the song - 11/2, 11/4, 4/4, 4/2, 4/4/4/2/4/4, etc...
 I now hate this song._

 ***

-### Crypto : Where's the message?
+### Crypto : Wirebirds
 #### Description
 What's better than Wireshark?
 Wirebirds!